SAP/spartacus-docs/_pages/dev/type-augmentation.md

 {% include docs/feature_version.html content=version_note %}

 TypeScript gives developers a lot of confidence and safety, and speeds up development and library discovery.
 Where possible, Spartacus leverages the possibilities offered by TypeScript to provide a better developer experience.
-With Spartacus 2.1, you can take advantage of type augmentation.
+With Spartacus 2.1, you can take advantage of TypeScript's type augmentation capabilities.

 Spartacus has already typed most of the common objects that are used across the whole codebase, such as `Cart` and `Product` (and many more).
-However, the shape of these models was defined by Spartacus, which prevented you from adding properties to defined models.
+However, the shape of these models was defined by Spartacus, which prevented you from adding properties to already-defined models.
 This could lead to difficulties working with the extra fields you may have needed in your customizations.

 In future releases of Spartacus, more top-level exports will be added, which will allow you to augment them.

-For more information, see [Module Augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) in the TypeScript documentation.
+For more information about type augmentation in general, see [Module Augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) in the TypeScript documentation.

 ## Exporting Type for Augmentation